 The channel catfish is a large, smooth-skinned fish with a bluish or greenish-gray body and whisker-like barbels around the mouth.
 It lives in fresh and brackish rivers throughout the Chesapeake Bay watershed.

 The carp is a large, sturdy fish with thick scales.
-Native to Europe, the carp was introduced to the Chesapeake region > in the late 1800s and can now be found throughout the rivers, lakes and ponds of the watershed. > > Also known as the green bass, the largemouth bass has a lower jaw that extends well past its eye and is considered one > of the most popular sport fishes in the United States. > > The longnose gar is a primitive-looking fish with a long, spotted body and a slender, beak-like snout.
-It lives in > quiet, fresh- and brackish-water tributaries throughout the Chesapeake Bay watershed.
+Native to Europe, the carp was introduced to the Chesapeake region in the late 1800s and can now be found throughout the rivers, lakes and ponds of the watershed.

+Also known as the green bass, the largemouth bass has a lower jaw that extends well past its eye.

+The longnose gar is a primitive-looking fish with a long, spotted body and a slender, beak-like snout.
+It lives in quiet, fresh- and brackish-water tributaries throughout the Chesapeake Bay watershed.

 Also known as the mud minnow, the mummichog is a minnow-like killifish found along muddy marshes, tidal creeks and the sheltered shores of the Chesapeake Bay.

 Also known as the American pike or northern pickerel, the northern pike’s range extends farther than that of any other freshwater gamefish.

 The pumpkinseed is a bright, beautiful sunfish with a saucer-shaped body that is mottled orange, blue and green.
 It lives in freshwater lakes, ponds and streams throughout the Chesapeake Bay watershed.